devlooped/DependencyInjection/readme.md

 The `ServiceLifetime` argument is optional and defaults to [ServiceLifetime.Singleton](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime?#fields).

+> [!NOTE]
-> NOTE: The attribute is matched by simple name, so you can define your own attribute
+> The attribute is matched by simple name, so you can define your own attribute
 > in your own assembly.
 It only has to provide a constructor receiving a
 > [ServiceLifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime) argument,
 > and optionally an overload receiving an `object key` for keyed services.